Shopify/shopify_python_api/README.md

     shopify_api.py console
     ```

-4. Enter the following for the full list of the commands.
+4. To see the full list of commands, type:

     ```shell
     shopify_api.py help